 Why Is the Prime Interest Rate Important?

-This can be especially relevant to consumers who borrow variable rate loans.
-Changes in the federal funds rate and prime interest rate can impact variable rate credit cards, adjustable rate mortgages, home equity lines of credit, and more.
-The interest rate on variable loans are based on these market interest rates and therefore change over time.
-Variable interest rates, including those on credit cards, are often expressed as the prime rate plus a certain percentage.
+• Changes in the federal funds rate and prime interest rate can impact variable rate credit cards, adjustable-rate mortgages, home equity lines of credit (HELOC), and more.
+The interest rates on variable loans are based on these market interest rates and therefore change over time.
+In fact, variable interest rates, including those on credit cards, are often expressed as the prime rate plus a certain percentage.

 Unlike fixed-rate loans, monthly payments on any variable loan could change considerably from month-to-month.
 This is why fixed-rate loans can be a more desirable alternative than variable loans for some borrowers.

-The prime rate isn’t the only benchmark that banks use to inform interest rates.
+• The prime rate isn’t the only benchmark that banks use to inform interest rates.
 Banks also often use the London Interbank Offer Rate (LIBOR).
 The LIBOR is the rate that banks charge each other for short-term loans.
 The federal funds rate, prime interest rate, and LIBOR rates generally fluctuate together.
-When the three rates are out of synch it can be an indicator of an issue with the financial markets.
+When the three rates are out of sync, this can be an indicator of an issue with the financial markets.

 Personal Loans with SoFi